 How to Become an Agricultural Engineer

-Agricultural engineers need a bachelor’s degree, preferably in agricultural engineering or biological engineering.
+Agricultural engineers must have a bachelor’s degree, preferably in agricultural engineering or biological engineering.

-Students who are interested in studying agricultural engineering will benefit from taking high school courses in mathematics, such as algebra, trigonometry, and calculus; and science, such as biology, chemistry, and physics.
+Students who are interested in studying agricultural engineering will benefit from taking high school courses in math and science.
+University students take courses in advanced calculus, physics, biology, and chemistry.
+They also may take courses in business, public policy, and economics.

 ABET accredits programs in agricultural engineering.

 Math skills.
-Agricultural engineers use the principles of calculus, trigonometry, and other advanced topics in math for analysis, design, and troubleshooting in their work.
+Agricultural engineers use calculus, trigonometry, and other advanced mathematical disciplines for analysis, design, and troubleshooting.

 Problem-solving skills.
-Agricultural engineers work on problems affecting many different aspects of agricultural production, from designing safer equipment for food processing to water erosion.
-To solve these problems, agricultural engineers must be able to apply general principles of engineering to new circumstances.
+Agricultural engineers’ main role is to solve problems found in agricultural production.
+Goals may include designing safer equipment for food processing or reducing erosion.
+To solve these problems, agricultural engineers must creatively apply the principles of engineering.

 Licenses, Certifications, and Registrations